osresearch/litefestival/README.md

 And then open http://localhost:8000/presentation.html in your browser.
 Press `1` to cycle through the other pieces until your new one is reached.

-Once it looks good, send a pull request for your changes!
+Once it looks good, add a qr code for yourself to the `presentation.js` list of authors, and add a call to `draw_qrcode("yourname")` to the end of your drawing routine.
+Then send a pull request for your changes!

 The drawing canvas that is provided to your sketch is 1920x1080 and is a normal 2D renderer.